7oud/caffe-ssd-win/README.md

 ### Python
 To build Caffe Python wrapper set `PythonSupport` to `true` in `.\windows\CommonSettings.props`.
-Download Miniconda 2.7 64-bit Windows installer [from Miniconda website] (http://conda.pydata.org/miniconda.html).
+Download Miniconda 2.7 64-bit Windows installer [from Miniconda website](http://conda.pydata.org/miniconda.html).
 Install for all users and add Python to PATH (through installer).

 Run the following commands from elevated command prompt: